Rizquez/Codemnesis/README.md

 - **framework:** Programming languages and frameworks supported by the algorithm.
 - **repository:** Directory of the repository that hosts the project.
 - **output (optional):** Directory where the generated files will be saved.
 If not specified, the folder where the files are stored will be created in the *root of this project*.
-- **excluded (optional):** Additional files y/o extensions to exclude from the scan, separated by commas if multiple are specified.
+- **excluded (optional):** Additional files and extensions to exclude from the scan, separated by commas if multiple are specified.
+- **typeof (optional):** Type of document to generate, by default it will be a README.

 > [!NOTE]
 > For more details about the parameters and execution arguments, see the file located at: *handlers/console.py*